DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README -DeepRL.md

 Please refer to the 📜:[ARTICLE](https://medium.freecodecamp.org/an-introduction-to-reinforcement-learning-4339519de419) <br><br>

-## comparison of Reinforcement learning frameworks
+## Comparison of Reinforcement learning frameworks

  📜 **[ARTICLE](https://winderresearch.com/a-comparison-of-reinforcement-learning-frameworks-dopamine-rllib-keras-rl-coach-trfl-tensorforce-coach-and-more/)** for the comparison-of-Reinforcement-learning-frameworks, such as
 ```